VilleKrumlinde/zgameeditor/Docs/ExportAndroid.md

 * To allow compiling ZGameEditor projects to Android application files (.apk), install [Android SDK (external link)](http://developer.android.com/sdk/).
 You can install either the whole Android Studio IDE or stand-alone Android SDK Tools; Android SDK Tools are smaller and sufficient for development with ZGameEditor.
 Android SDK requires [Java SE Development Kit (external link)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed on your machine.

-* Start _Android SDK Manager_ tool and install "Android 2.2 (API 8) / SDK Platform".
-To see this item in the Packages list, check the "Obsolete" check-box.
-If you want to use sensors (by means of the ZgeSensors external library) or controllers in your Android applications, you must install also "Android 4.1.2 (API 16) / SDK Platform".
+* Start _Android SDK Manager_ tool and install the following items:
+  * Tools / Android SDK Tools
+  * Tools / Android SDK Platform-tools
+  * Tools / Android SDK Build-tools
+  * Android 4.1.2 (API 16) / SDK Platform

+  If you want to develop also for older Android devices, you should  manually install SDK Platform for Android 2.2 (API 8).
+Download it from [this link](http://qdevarena.blogspot.sk/2010/05/download-android-sdk-standalone-for.html) and unpack it to the "platforms" folder of your Android SDK installation folder.

   ![](ht4-scr7.png)

 * You need to install and setup [Apache Ant (external link)](http://ant.apache.org/) for Windows.
 This is required for Android SDK building.
 See the [help page (external link)](http://ant.apache.org/manual/install.html) for details.